 This is probably the most obvious income source for a high-traffic lifestyle blog.
 The holy grail for new bloggers is Mediavine, an advertising network that pays out at a much higher rate than AdSense, but you do need to hit a threshold of 50,000 sessions/month before you can apply.

 This is way of making money is a good idea for lifestyle bloggers.
 As you start to build a following, you’ll often be approached by companies wanting you to promote their products.

 It can be a really good way to build an income provided you approach it the right way.
 You don’t want your blog to become dominated by sponsored posts and it’s best to make sure you have editorial freedom.
 This way you can make sure your reviews are always believable.

 There are so many opportunities to talk about products you love when you’re a lifestyle blogger.
-Make the most it by promoting affiliate products.
+Make the most of it by promoting affiliate products.

 Every time someone buys a product via a link from your site, you earn a commission.
 How good is that!
 It’s a great way to top up your blog income.
 The commission can vary from around 4% with Amazon to as much as 40% or more for some digital products.

 Setting Up A Store

 Once you have a following the possibilities are endless.
 Your lifestyle blog is a source of traffic to direct to your very own store.
-Beauty products, jewellery, clothing, home decor or just mugs and t-shirts!
+Beauty products, jewelry, clothing, home decor, or just mugs and t-shirts!

 You can even combine your blog with a printable store, write a book or create a course.
 Launching your products will be so much easier with a strong audience.

 Starting Your Lifestyle Blog

 It’s easy enough to start your lifestyle blog and my start a blog guide will walk you through each step.
 Hit pause a minute before you make a commitment and give an honest answer to these questions: